gridaphobe/research-exam/slides.md

 <!-- - search for inputs that make the program crash -->

-# A Primer on Symbolic Execution
+# WHITE-BOX TESTING VIA Symbolic Execution

 - originally envisioned as static-analysis technique
 - map variables to symbolic expressions instead of concrete values